move-language/move/language/tools/move-mv-llvm-compiler/docs/Development.md

 Most new tests should be `move-ir-tests` or `rbpf-tests`, as the Move IR is not stable nor easy to work with.

-Building

-Testing

 ## Debugging

 ### Setting up llvm, llvm-sys for debugging

 - Build llvm with debug symbols

 ### Protip